yzarnegar/UniqueImageID/README.md

 # Architecture
 The Sentinel-1 data from ASF are stored on a private s3 bucket.
-The provided tools allow to query ASF and download the data from ASF to a local machine (e.g., an EC2s instance), extract the required metadata (using python libraries) and coordinates (using GDAL), create a geopandas dataframe which then can be stored (e.g, in CSV format) and uploaded to S3 bucket.
+The provided tools allow to query ASF and download the data from ASF to EC2s instance, extract the required metadata (using python libraries) and coordinates (using GDAL), create a geopandas dataframe which then can be stored (e.g, in CSV format) and uploaded to S3 bucket.

 I was able to use Athena on AWS to create a database including tables for the bursts to query the database.
 Since the database is geographical, I also imported csv files into the PostGIS which is specilized for getting queries from geospatial data.